-AUTO 110 - Introduction to Hybrid Vehicles (1 credits)
+AUTO 110 - Introduction to Hybrid and Electric Vehicles (1 credits)

-This is an introductory course to hybrid vehicles.
-Vehicle features, operating modes, and major hybrid components will be covered.
+This is an introductory course to hybrid and electric vehicles.
+Vehicle features, operating modes, and major hybrid/electric components will be covered.
 Correct safety practices will be emphasized.
-Hybrid vehicle maintenance and general service procedures will be covered.
+Hybrid and electric vehicle maintenance and general service procedures will be covered.
 Restricted to Auto students only.
-Offered spring semester only.